aacebo/zyn/README.md

 ## Performance

-The performance overhead of using zyn over vanilla `syn` + `quote` is negligible — single-digit microseconds in the full proc macro pipeline for both structs and enums.
-Where zyn replaces external crates, it's actually faster: case conversion is ~6x faster than `heck`, and attribute parsing is ~14% faster than `darling`.
+Benchmarks confirm the zero-overhead claim: the full pipeline (parse, extract, codegen) matches vanilla `syn` + `quote` for both structs and enums.
+Where zyn replaces external crates, it's faster — case conversion is ~6x faster than `heck`, and attribute parsing is ~14% faster than `darling`.

 [Live benchmark charts on bencher.dev](./BENCH.md)